 The American Kennel Club recognizes one size of Chihuahua, a small dog who may weigh up to 6 pounds, according to the breed standard.
-This tiny firecracker comes in many colors, including black, white, sable, red and any combination.
+This tiny firecracker comes in many colors, including black, white, sable, red, and any combination.
 According to the breed standard, he should be slightly longer than he is tall and be graceful and alert.
 Though the American Kennel Club does not put a weight or height minimum on the Chihuahua, the standard notes he should be well-balanced.

 Even though a "big" Chihuahua conforming to breed standard weighs little more than a bag of flour, there's still demand for purse-sized pups.
-A Chihuahua may weigh as little as 2 pounds and some breeders, in an effort to stand out from the pack, may advertise "teacup" Chihuahuas, implying dogs small enough to fit in a teacup.
+A Chihuahua may weigh as little as 2 pounds and some breeders, in an effort to stand out from the pack and charge a higher price, may advertise teacup Chihuahua puppies, implying dogs small enough to fit in a teacup.

 Like every dog breed, a healthy Chihuahua bred to the breed standard has potential health risks associated with his breed.
 For a Chihuahua, that means he's prone to luxating patellas, breathing difficulties from a collapsed windpipe, neurological disorders, eye disorders and eye injuries, the liver defect known as portosystemic shunt, congestive heart disease, dental problems, and obesity.

 Breeders who purposely attempt to downsize an already small dog use the smallest dogs to accomplish their goals.
-Often referred to as the "runts" of the litter, these smaller than normal dogs often aren't healthy representatives of their breed -- hence their small size.
+Often referred to as the "runts" of the litter, these smaller than normal dogs often aren't healthy representatives of their breed, hence their small size.
 Using compromised dogs as breeding stock contradicts a reputable breeder's goal to use only the healthiest dogs for producing puppies.